 This reductionism, this use of demagoguery and spectacle, are of course the standard tactics of reactionaries and fascists of both the left and the right who are at war with both experts (designated and vilified as the “elite”) and the often maddeningly ponderous methods of a neutral, reason and evidence based bureaucracy.

-Thus, discussing the death penalty and torture without recourse to Camus is like discussing War and Pece without mentioning the French or the Russians.
-You can do it but at the cost of any sense of integrity and only by claiming that the dman thing is all about the weather.
+Thus, discussing the death penalty and torture without recourse to Camus is like discussing War and Peace without mentioning the French or the Russians.
+You can do it, but at the cost of any sense of integrity and only by claiming that the damn thing is all about the weather.

 And so we return to Harris claiming that not only is there no moral crisis but that no one has made the case against the death penalty and torture.

 And we note that Harris does not say no one has not spoken out against the death penalty but we also note that he claims there is no moral crisis because of its use and that therefore it is acceptable to use of torture and the absence of the crisis goes some distance to justifying torture.